 VersusLaw is an online legal research service that includes tribal opinions from over 20 Indian nations, including the Fort McDowell Yavapai, Hopi, and Navajo tribes in Arizona.
 It also has U.S. Supreme Court decisions from 1900, most U.S. Circuit Courts from 1930 (1941 for 9th circuit), and state court decisions (Arizona Supreme Court from 1930, and Arizona Courts of Appeals from 1965).
 Versus Law offers free access to law students and faculty - registration instructions can be found here.

-Westlaw Native American Law Directory
+Westlaw Native American Law Directory (Westlaw password required)

 A directory of Native American law materials on Westlaw, including available tribal materials.